facebook/react-native-website/docs/flexbox.md

 ## Flex Direction

 [`flexDirection`](layout-props#flexdirection) controls the direction in which the children of a node are laid out.
-This is also referred to as the _main axis_.
+This is also referred to as the main axis.
 The cross axis is the axis perpendicular to the main axis, or the axis which the wrapping lines are laid out in.

 - `column` (**default value**) Align children from top to bottom.
 If wrapping is enabled, then the next line will start to the right of the first item on the top of the container.